Reading time: 4 minutes

 Minimum pension payment calculator

-Our calculator below gives you an estimation of your minimum pension payment amount.
+Our calculator below estimates your minimum pension payment amount.

-Enter your age and pension balance in the yellow fields as at 1 July and the calculator will display your annual minimum pension payment amount for that financial year (1 July to 30 June).
+Enter your age and pension balance in the yellow fields as at the most recent 1 July and the calculator will display your annual minimum pension payment amount for that financial year (1 July to 30 June).

 What is an account-based pension?